-The number field is a great field to sort by when you want to sort a dynamic list in a specific order.
+The number field is a great field to sort by when you want to sort a Collection List in a specific order.

 This field allows you to create both a date and time field, which will display itself as a date picker for CMS Editors when creating an item in this collection.